TiagoMA90/digital-nomads/README.md

 - The homepage displays all of the posts that users create.
 - If users are logged in, they are greeted with a message followed by their usernames.
 - If no posts are present on the homepage, a message is displayed encouraging users to create a post.
--

 <img src="media/readme_img/nopostspanel.png" alt="No Posts">

 - If the forum has been populated with posts, then the posts are displayed and organized in a vertical fashion, with the newest at the top and the oldest at the bottom.
 - For each post, the username, picture, date, title, and body (truncated by 50 words) are displayed.
-- Every 6 posts, a new page for pagination is created, allowing users to easily navigate from page to page.
+- For every 6 posts, a new page for pagination is created, allowing users to easily navigate from page to page.

 <img src="media/readme_img/pagination.png" alt="Pagination">